kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-deplyoment-fails-pending-pods.md

 ## Symptom

-Local Kyma deployment with k3d fails with one or more Pods in pending state.
+Local Kyma deployment with k3d fails with one or more Pods in state `Pending`.
 Describing the Pod reveals such an error message:

 ```bash